-A health minor is also available.
-This minor places emphasis on the individual's understanding of health issues and self-care practices and choices.
-This latter focus is consistent with a philosophical view of health espoused by the School of Nursing faculty.
+A Health minor as well as a Public Health minor are also available.
+The Health minor places emphasis on the individual's understanding of health issues and self-care practices and choices.
+This latter focus is consistent with a philosophical view of health espoused by the School of Nursing and Health Sciences faculty.
 While an emphasis is placed on the individual's personal lifestyle, a view of the importance of health at the societal level is also addressed.